videosdk-live/videosdk-docs/api_reference_docs_versioned_docs/version-v2/realtime-communication/user-webhooks.md

 ### participant-joined

-- this webhook is called when new participant join the meeting with following payload.
+- This webhook is called when new participant join the meeting with following payload.

 #### Example